accel-brain/accel-brain-code/Reinforcement-Learning/README.md

 # Reinforcement Learning

-- Reinforcement-Learning algorithm demo.
+These Python Scripts create a *template method pattern* for implementing a Q-learning.

 ## Description

-- This is a demo code for my case study in the context of my website.
+Considering many variable parts and functional extensions in the Q-learning paradigm, I implemented these Python Scripts for  demonstrations of *commonality/variability analysis* in order to design the models.

 ### More detail demos